-Requests for reinstatement will be allowed up to 12 months after the update was conducted.
+Requests for reinstatement will be allowed up to 12 months after applicant was removed from waiting list for failure to respond to the most recent Wait List update.
 Extenuating circumstances will be evaluated on a case-by-case basis.

 O. OPENING AND CLOSING THE WAITING LIST [24 CFR 982.206; 982.54(c) (1]